Leveraging Compound Interest to Grow Your Nest Egg

 Compounding interest.
 Many of us are aware of compounding interest and the power it can have over time.
 However, we often see the topic presented in a way that is theoretical in nature and unrelatable in our own life.
 The general assumption is that saving 1.5 million dollars would be complicated and perhaps overwhelming for the average family.
 However, if you have the cash flow to do it and you are diligent, the plan is simple. $250 per month (about $63 a week) into equity investments starting the day your child is born.
 If you do not withdraw from this account prior to their age 40 and earn an average of 10% annually (10% is approximately the average annualized total return for the S&P 500 over the past 90 years), then the potential is a 1.5-million-dollar account value.

 If a monthly contribution is difficult from a cash flow perspective, another option for families is to save a lump sum amount.
-A child’s birthday, holidays or special events are often when family members gift money for savings.
-The monetary gifts can help offset the amount you would contribute with the end goal being equal to $3,000 per year.
+A child’s birthday, holidays, or special events are often when family members gift money for savings.
+The monetary gifts can help offset the amount you would contribute, with the end goal being equal to $3,000 per year.
 Another idea would be to use a portion of an annual bonus or tax refund.

 For those individuals, I wanted to provide a simple table showing how much of a difference a small monthly amount can make for your child’s investments: